 When was this survey done and who participated?

 In the spring of 2014, TREKK developed a social networking survey under the guidance of Dr. Janet Curran (Dalhousie University; IWK Health Centre).
-It was shared with our clinical representative (TREKK reps) at 37 TREKK sites and they were asked to share it with their colleagues working in general emergency departments across Canada.
+It was shared with our clinical representatives (TREKK reps) at 37 TREKK sites and they were asked to share it with their colleagues working in general emergency departments across Canada.
 The same survey was then repeated in the spring of 2015 so that we could see whether or not the TREKK network or the relationships in it changed over the course of the year as TREKK started to do education sessions and build its online resource repository.

 Why did TREKK do a social networking analysis?